 When it comes keeping hydrated, people often think about the summer months without much regard to the winter.
 But drinking water and keeping hydrated should be a consistent part of winter wellness which helps flush pesky toxins out.

 Vitamin D plays a key role in immune health.
 Sun exposure is the most effective way to get that vitamin D. Since people get significantly less sun in the winter, taking a vitamin supplement is highly encouraged.

 Check with your family physician to get your levels checked before supplementing.

 A green juice like this detox cilantro juice is a perfect way to embrace winter wellness.

 18. Enjoy Hot Winter Soups

 The winter is a perfect time to enjoy a tasty one pot wonder.
 Healthy soup recipes are a great way to warm up and keep healthy front and center.
-Keep the ingredients simple, keep the ingredients whole and organic.
+Keep the ingredients simple, whole and organic.
 By the way, cream or noodles have no place in a “healthy soup”.
 Try some of these winter soup recipes and see what you think.

 During the winter months, more time is spent indoors than out.
 As a result screen time on computers, tv’s and phones can go way up.
-Use the glasses to minimize exposure to damaging blue light and keep circadian rhythms in check.
+Use the blue light glasses to minimize exposure to damaging blue light and keep circadian rhythms in check.